thesundance-kid/Vedic-Verse-Generator/README.md

 Sample generated text becomes increasingly coherent with larger n-grams, though with interesting computational challenges at higher orders.
 At the size of heptagrams and above, my kernel dies.
 But as we know; death is certain for one who has been born, and rebirth is inevitable for one who has died.
 Therefore, you should not lament over the inevitable.

-Some personal favorites of the computer generated vedic pearls:
+## Some personal favorites of the computer generated vedic pearls:

 - "Ia furthened or purities with many sight as mighty vabhru thou sees his shalya upraise of bhishma on himself and thou seeks to a hundreds of all crowned for that has and then those two portion xlvi sanatsujata p by the require pourer of all religious brahma."   : from the hexagram model.
 Im sure deep within this sentence exists much wisdom.
-Ponder away.

 - "Hymn."   : short and sweet.
 Deeply instructive.

 ## Technical Implementation